List of ambassadors of France to Morocco

-The list of ambassadors of France to Morocco began after diplomatic relations were established in 1956.
+The list of ambassadors of France to Morocco began in 1956 with Morocco's independence from France.
 The official title of this French diplomat is "Ambassador Extraordinary and Plenipotentiary of the French Republic to the Kingdom of Morocco".

+During the protectorate, the Resident General was the official representative of the French government in Rabat.
+Prior to that, and between 1767 and 1863, France held a consulate general in Tangier, then a legation until 1907.
+Consulates were held at other Moroccan cities in various periods as well.

 History

 Embassy

 The French embassy and consulate general are at 49, Allal ben Abdallah in Rabat.

 Consulates

 Besides the one in Rabat, there are five other consulates general in Morocco, based in: